 After that, you will need to get a new card (which can take several days) and also change your PIN.

 Of course, if your bank is being difficult to work with, you can always consider swapping to a different institution.
-Some great options (with considerable perks) are Chase Bank, BBVA Compass, and USAA.
+Some great options (with considerable perks) are Chase Bank, BBVA (formerly BBVA Compass), and USAA.